 - Bad advertising: If a business uses the BBB logo in ads without the BBB’s permission or if it makes false or misleading advertisements, it'll be penalized.

 The BBB assigns each business score on a 100-point scale in 13 areas related to the above categories.
 From there, the BBB will issue a letter-grade final score that you see on the business’s online BBB profile.

 What Does BBB Accreditation Mean?

 To get accredited, a business has to apply and pay a fee.
-If approved, a business must meet these conditions to keep its accreditation:
+If approved, a business must meet the following conditions to keep its accreditation:

 - Advertise honestly

 A business does not have to be accredited to receive a BBB rating.